shauntsr/tp/docs/UserGuide.md

 ---

-### Finding Notes: `find`
+### Finding Notes: `find-note-with-body`

-Searches for notes that contain the specified text in their body.
+Searches for notes that contain the specified search terms in their body.
+You can provide multiple space-separated search terms, and the command will find notes whose body contains all of the specified terms.

 **Format:**
 ```
-find <text>
+find-note-with-body <search-terms>
 ```

 **Example:**
 ```
-find "Zettelkasten"
+find-note-with-body Zettelkasten system
 ```

 **Expected Output:**
 ```
- Here are the matching notes in your list:
+ Here are the notes with bodies matching the above:
- 1. New_Note.txt 2025-10-17 e0e7b989
+ 1. New_Note #e0e7b989
- 2. Research.txt 2025-10-15 a1b2c3d4
+ 2. Research #a1b2c3d4
 ```

 ---